 Stone is stylish and very popular for bathroom installations.
 Stone tiles offer a timeless look and feel for bathrooms and can last a lifetime if properly maintained.
 Here are some stone tile options with their characteristics to help you decide if stone is right for your bathroom floor.

-Marble: This stone is sophisticated and beautiful.
+Marble tile is sophisticated and beautiful.
 Slabs or tiles can come in many colors and styles with their own unique vein patterns and streaks of color.
 Tones will vary stone to stone depending on the type of marble.
 Being a natural stone, marble is known for its porous surface.
 To maintain its pristine look, sealing may be necessary.
+Marble is a great flooring option for bathrooms with a classic or ornate decor.

-Limestone: This stone is formed from sedimentary materials.
+Limestone is formed from sedimentary materials.
 Often featuring fossilized patterns, limestone’s color options are in the tan, gray, and white spectrum.
 Available in range of textures, it can be honed to provide a smooth surface.
-Experts recommend sealing this porous material every few years for protection against liquids.
+Experts recommend sealing this porous material every few years for protection against moisture and liquids–this is especially important when it limestone is installed as a bathroom floor.

-Travertine: This crystallized, partially metamorphosed stone has gotten a bad reputation in the past due to staining.
+This crystallized, partially metamorphosed stone has gotten a bad reputation in the past due to staining.
 However, modern methods of sealing the stone can prevent this issue.
 Travertine is durable and has a proven history of longevity.
-Tiles come in a variety of sizes and color ranges like ivory, gold, and mocha, making each install unique.
+Travertine tiles come in a variety of sizes and color ranges like ivory, gold, and mocha, making each install unique.
+If you’re looking to turn your bathroom into a Turkish spa or a European-style bathroom with old world charm, Travertine tile may be the best bet for your bathroom floor.

 If you’re looking to renovate your master bath or powder room floor, you have a ton of stunning options to choose from that can handle the bathroom environment.
 Along with considering the look you want, factor in your budget, and the maintenance requirements of different materials.
 As you search for flooring, keep porcelain, vinyl, and natural stone in mind, as they all make excellent bathroom floors.